Skip To Main Content

 Game Recap: Softball | | James McGlynn

-TROY, N.Y. – The Rensselaer Polytechnic Institute Engineers won both contests of a non-conference doubleheader against the Hamilton College Continentals at RPI's Doris Robinson Field on Tuesday, April 21.
+TROY, N.Y. – The Rensselaer Polytechnic Institute Engineers won both ends of a non-conference doubleheader against the Hamilton College Continentals at RPI's Doris Robison Field on Tuesday, April 21.

 Season Update